Healing with Cannabis: The Evolution of the Endocannabinoid System and How to Use Cannabinoids to Treat Today’s Disorders and Diseases.

 Trips: How Hallucinogens Work in Your Brain (1998, Seven Stories Press NY)

 French translation, Éditions du Lézard.
 German translation, AT Verlag

-TRIPS explains in words and pictures the history of psychedelic drugs, focusing on scientists and their research into the workings of hallucinogens like LSD, psilocybin, DMT and others in the brain and body.
-The book includes the cartoon art of Robert Crumb and the other brilliant artists who created ZAP Comix in counterculture 1968 and beyond.
-What some of the critics said:
+Trips explains in words and pictures the history of psychedelic drugs, focusing on scientists and their research into the workings of psychedelics like LSD, psilocybin, DMT and others in the brain and body.
+The book includes the cartoon art of Robert Crumb and the other brilliant artists who created ZAP Comix beginning in countercultural 1968.
+Read what some of the reviewers said about Trips:

 Clip from GoodReads review

 ” … The history of psychedelics in America kicks things off and goes from interesting to terrifying to depressing to hopeful more or less decade by decade.
 The science of what is actually going on in your head when hallucinogens have been ingested follows and ended up being my favorite section of the book.
 All the molecular structure diagrams and trippy comic art compliment the information well.
 Hearing from people who study these chemicals and not just peers who take them was certainly eye-opening. …”